raspishake/rsudp/README.md

 ## Plot + Alarm example
 ![Detected event](doc_imgs/event.png)

 This plot of a M 4.2 earthquake 280 km away was saved automatically without user intervention.
 Tired of searching through old data to find earthquakes?
-With a properly tuned alarm threshold and the `eq_screenshots` setting, you can save images of alarm events to view and share later.
+With a properly tuned alarm threshold and the `eq_screenshots` setting, rsudp can save images of alarm events for you to view and share later.
 The plot above was created with the following settings:

 ```json
 {